BRIEF SUMMARY AND INTRODUCTION: Until just a few

 service firm that operates as an LLC, rather than as a

 partnership.
-(Furthermore, some states with LLC laws do
+(Furthermore, some states do not allow

 Professional firms will often find it preferable to